 12.1 Right of access by the data subject

-You can demand from the controller confirmation as to whether personal data that relates to you has been processed by us.
+You can demand from the controller confirmation as to whether personal data, that relates to you, has been processed by ourselves.

 If such processing has taken place, you can demand information on the following from the controller: